Ages 14-college student

 Step 2: Print the following links and complete the forms.
 Bring them with you to your interview, along with a copy of your current immunizations.

 - The copy of your immunization record should include two (2) measles, mumps, rubella immunizations (MMR) and varicella (chicken pox) immunizations.

 - Copy of recent grade report (can be last quarter report if current one is unavailable)

 - Seasonal Influenza Consent Form.
 During the flu season (Sept – May), the flu vaccination is required for all volunteers and will be given free of charge at the volunteer health assessment, scheduled when volunteer placement occurs.

-- Print the Teacher/Counselor Reference Form.
+- Print the Teacher/School Counselor Reference Form.
 Complete top portion of the form and give to reference.
-Upon completion by the teacher or counselor, they will fax the form to Volunteers.
+Upon completion by the teacher or counselor, they will fax the form to Volunteer Services.
 Fax (785) 354-5812.